yujiosaka/headless-chrome-crawler/README.md

 * `options` <[Object]>
   * `url` <[string]> Url to navigate to.
 The url should include scheme, e.g. `https://`.
-  * `maxDepth` <[number]> Maximum depth for the crawler to follow links automatically, default to 1.
-Leave default to disable following links.
   * `priority` <[number]> Basic priority of queues, defaults to `1`.
 Priority with larger number is preferred.
   * `skipDuplicates` <[boolean]> Whether to skip duplicate requests, default to `null`.
 The request is considered to be the same if `url`, `userAgent`, `device` and `extraHeaders` are strictly the same.
   * `obeyRobotsTxt` <[boolean]> Whether to obey [robots.txt](https://developers.google.com/search/reference/robots_txt), default to `true`.